alumina-lang/alumina/MISSING.md

     - could be a similar issue with protocols, though these are more coservative vis-a-vis recursion
 - Whole ZST and divergence handling might still be buggy, in particular, uninitialized variables of `!` type might be problematic since lowering is quite liberal with making temporary name bindings for various stuff.
     - It might be fine now, it's been a while since I last ran into a ZST bug
-- if tentative monomorphization fails (e.g. error), but type inference still succeeds, we are left with unpopulated symbols (maybe fixed, not sure)
+- if tentative monomorphization fails (e.g. error), but type inference still succeeds, we are left with unpopulated symbols
+    - this is now especially an issue with `when` expressions which do tentative mono during proto bound checking
 - generic-binding typedefs (e.g. `type HashSet<T> = HashMap<T, ()>`).
   - This has been attempted and reverted because it was a big mess.
   - It sounds really simple to implement, but the naive approach leads to a bunch of issues (dependencies during AST construction, `impl` forwarding, whether IR should even be aware of them and if not, should they be handled in `mono`, name resolution needs another 'defered' type, ...).
 That's because they are in a way partial specializations of generic types.